GaloisInc/BESSPIN-Demonstrator/README.md

 ## Known issues

-Because the demonstator uses experimental components, there are some known issues that might pop up.
+Because the demonstrator uses experimental components, there are some known issues that might pop up.

 ![emergency_stop_button_in_detail](assets/emergency_switch_detail.jpg)

 ### Beamng reset
-[PyBeamng](https://beamngpy.readthedocs.io/en/latest/index.html) and [BeamNg](https://beamng.tech/) occassionally loses connection to the rest of the demonstator.
+[PyBeamng](https://beamngpy.readthedocs.io/en/latest/index.html) and [BeamNg](https://beamng.tech/) occasionally loses connection to the rest of the demonstrator.
 Usually we can reconnect within a couple of seconds, but during that time the driver might lose control of the vehicle.
 In the worst case, an Ignition error is displayed on the CAN display and in such case the demonstrator (or more specifically the Ignition component) has to be restarted.

 ### Steering wheel not centered after a restart
 The [Fanatec podium wheel base](https://fanatec.com/us-en/racing-wheels-wheel-bases/wheel-bases/podium-wheel-base-dd1) does not keep its center calibration, and as a result is not perfectly aligned after a restart.
 This seem to be a Fanatec driver issue.
 To re-calibrate the steering wheel, please follow the [calibration procedure](calibrate-steering-wheel)

 ### LEDs get stuck
 Sometimes a segment of the LEDs get stuck in a given color/pattern.
 The only known remedy is to power cycle the demonstrator (more specifically restart the ignition subsystem, which manages the LEDs).